Who is Running the Show and Making the Dough?

 Editing: Jim W. Dean

-Posted by Col. Eugene Khrushchev on Jun 5 2012, With 0 Reads, Filed under Editor, WarZone.
+Posted by Col. Eugene Khrushchev on June 5, 2012, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.